 Regional Expertise

-Flood Insurance in
+Flood Insurance in Florida & Broward County

 Modern luxury beachfront home in Florida with glass walls

-Traditional Coverage
+Coverage gap

 Many homeowners in Florida are surprised to learn that a single inch of water can cause over $25,000 in damage.
-A standard homeowners policy covers water damage from a burst pipe, but never from rising surface water.
+A standard homeowners policy covers water from a burst pipe, but never rising surface water.

 20%Claims from Low-Risk Zones